logaretm/vee-validate/docs/content/api/error-message.md

 # ErrorMessage

 The `ErrorMessage` component is used to conveniently display error messages without resorting to scoped slots on either the `Form` and `Field` components.
+It also renders nothing if there are no messages for the associated field.

 The basic usage looks like this: